VIBeID/VIBEID/README.md

-# VIBeID: A Structural Vibration-based Soft Biometric Dataset and Benchmark for Person Identification
+# VIBeID: A Structural VIBration-based Soft Biometric Dataset and Benchmark for Person Identification
 This repository provides a script to download Pre-processed  VIBeID datasets, create DataLoaders for training and testing, and train a ResNet-18 and ResNet-50 model using PyTorch.

 ![1717854965704](image/README/1717854965704.png)